Should Christians Wear Blue TASSELS?

 to each TASSEL (tsitzith) on the four corners of his poncho-like

 robe (tallith).
-Use both colors just to be safe, but Esther 8:15
+Use both colors just to be safe.
+Esther 8:15

 seems to imply VIOLET and I.S.B.E.
 2:363 says, "Originally